Ada-Instruct: Adapting Instruction Generators for Complex Reasoning: Training Details

 \section{Training Details}

 When fine-tuning in Step 1, we train the models for 40 epochs with 10\% warm-up steps for all tasks.
-We use a batch size of 10, a learning rate of 1e-6, a weight decay of 1e-2, a cosine learning rate scheduler and bf16 precision for all tasks except for MATH.
-We find MATH much harder than other tasks so we apply a lower learning rate of 8e-7 to better adapt to the task.
+We use a batch size of 10, a learning rate of 1e-6, a weight decay of 1e-2, a cosine learning rate scheduler, and bf16 precision for all tasks except for MATH.
+We find MATH much harder than other tasks, so we apply a lower learning rate of 8e-7 to better adapt to the task.
 For all tasks under consideration, we adopt the first checkpoint at which the loss value resides within the range of 0.2 to 0.4 to avoid overfitting.
-This checkpoint is selected from the 25th, 30th, 35th and 40th training epochs.
+This checkpoint is selected from the 25th, 30th, 35th, and 40th training epochs.

+In Step 1 of the generation process, the temperature is set to $1$ for all tasks.
+To enhance diversity, we utilized top-k sampling.
+Specifically, for simpler MBPP and CSQA, we set $k=100$, while for more complex HumanEval, GSM8K, and MATH, we set $k=80$.

 When fine-tuning in Step 3, for all tasks except HumanEval and CommonsenseQA, we train the LLMs for 3 epochs with a batch size of 256, a learning rate of 2e-5, a weight decay of 1e-2 and bf16 precision.
 We use a cosine scheduler with 10\% warm-up steps.
-For HumanEval which we only use 6.4k samples to train, we adopt 4 training epochs, a smaller batch size of 192 and a lower learning rate of 1e-5.
+For HumanEval, we adopt a lower learning rate of 1e-5.
 For CommonsenseQA, we adopt 2 training epochs and a lower learning rate of 1e-5, given that the data points in this task are much shorter than those in other tasks.
-Similar to \cite{roziere2023code}, we adopt a cosine scheduler with 15\% warm-up steps and set the final learning rate to be 25\% of the peak learning rate.
+Similarly to \cite{roziere2023code}, we adopt a cosine scheduler with 15\% warm-up steps and set the final learning rate to be 25\% of the peak learning rate.
 We do not apply loss masking to the instruction for all tasks except for CommonsenseQA, as the output for CommonsenseQA consists of only a few tokens.